 TEXAS AC REQUIREMENT FACTS: For all of us in Texas, the current federal requirement for AC systems to have a SEER rating of at least 14.

-This SEER 14 minimum rating for our region began just back in 2015.
+This SEER 14 minimum rating for home air conditioners in our region began in 2015.
 And soon, just 8 years after the last change, the EPA is raising the SEER requirement again.